manideeputti/LibraryManagement/README.md

 # Library Management System

 ## Overview
 This project is a Flask-based Library Management System that allows users to manage books and members in a library.
-The system supports functionalities such as adding, updating, retrieving, and deleting books and members, as well as searching for books by title or author.
+The system supports functionalities such as adding, retrieving, and deleting books and members, as well as searching for books by title or author.

 ## Features
 1. **Book Management**: